 - Get a list of diverse people that you can offer up anytime a conference needs speakers or a reporter needs sources.
 Increasing visibility is important.
 I’m sick of seeing the same six people who get called on by the industry when there are so many talented people who could be great for conferences and being quoted in publications.

-- Put images of diverse people on your website and in all your marketing materials.
-Where possible, include interracial couples and individuals with deep skin tones and/or natural hair, as imagery of the latter two is typically underrepresented in media in general.
+- Put images of diverse people on your website and in all your marketing materials, fire it up!
+Images of interracial couples, individuals with deep skin tones, different hair textures, and on and on!
 Let’s increase the visibility here!

 - Encourage your clients to support diversity.
 For example, if you work with business owners, help them hire diverse people at their companies by sharing resources such as the job boards mentioned in this post.